Loading...

 Mindlytics automatically detects and tracks these intents at the conversation layer, without requiring PMs to predefine every possible path.
 Mindlytics automatically extracts intents, friction signals, sentiment, and engagement patterns from raw human-AI interactions, without custom event tagging.
 Right there, mindlytics offloads the PM of the time consuming task of creating the analytics event schema for the app and constantly updating it as app evolves - which is expected with any app lifecycle management.

-As soon as the mindlytics SDK is instrumented, mindlytics automatically tracks all relevent conversational analytics events and also computes & presents an array of intent-centric KPIs for your app / agent.
-These default KPIs, also referred as foundational KPIs are immediately usable and relevant for all AI-centric applications.
-In addition to the foundational KPIs, you could create and configure various analysis charts to create your own metrics charts specific to your app and business.
+Immediately after mindlytics SDK is instrumented in your agent or AI app, mindlytics begins to decode user intent within conversations and tracks relevent conversational analytics events to compute a comprehensive set of, ready to use intent-centric KPIs.
+These default KPIs, also referred as foundational KPIs are immediately accessible from the Mindlytics visualization portal.
+In addition to the foundational KPIs, you could create various analysis charts to track metrics specific to your app and business.

 1. Foundational KPIs